Connecting a pen display with USB-C

 * Ports

-* Even if the cable supports power, your computers USB-C port may not supply enough power.
+* Even if the cable supports power, your computer's USB-C port may not supply enough power.

 * Power needed